chandra-lokesh/chandra-lokesh/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=Hi+there;I+am+Chandra+Lokesh;Coffee-powered+Java+Developer;From+Design+to+Development;I+build+both+functional+and;User-friendly+Applications)](https://git.io/typing-svg)

-Based on your request, I've updated the GitHub profile README to include a section for your GitHub stats.

-To do this, I've used a popular tool called `github-readme-stats` which generates an SVG image of your stats.
-You will need to replace `anuraghazra` with your actual GitHub username, `chandawarlokesh`, in the provided markdown code block.

-Here is the updated professional GitHub profile README for you to use.

-### Hi there, I'm Chandra Lokesh G 👋

 I'm a passionate **Software Developer** with a focus on building robust, scalable, and user-centric applications.
 I specialize in full-stack development, with a strong foundation in Java, Spring Boot, and modern web technologies.
 I thrive on solving complex problems and am dedicated to improving code reliability and efficiency.

 -----